Evaluation of the Structural Genomics Consortium

 Established in 2004, the Structural Genomics Consortium (SGC) is a not-for-profit, public-private partnership formed to support drug-discovery through pre-competitive structural biology research (namely large scale, cost-effective determination of 3D protein structures of biomedical importance).
 Its focus has expanded to include chemical probes and antibodies aimed at delivering open access reagents for epigenetics research.

-Currently approaching the end of its third phase, the SGC commissioned RAND Europe and the Institute on Governance in Canada to provide an evaluation of the SGC's unique, open-access model, to understand the nature and diversity of its benefits for partnering organisations as well as for the wider research community.
+The SGC commissioned RAND Europe and the Institute on Governance in Canada to provide an evaluation of the SGC's unique, open-access model, to understand the nature and diversity of its benefits for partnering organisations as well as for the wider research community.

 Our evaluation took a multi-method, stakeholder-inclusive form, exploring SGC's achievements and challenges.
 We also evaluated the implications of the SGC business model and similar emerging models involving public-private partnerships and open innovation on drug discovery.